-There are pending litigations and winding up petitions against the Group, details of which are stated in note 32 to the consolidated financial statements.
+The Group incurred a loss of approximately RMB13,041,000 for the year ended 31 December 2017.
+Also, there are pending litigations and winding up petitions against the Group, details of which are stated in note 35 to the consolidated financial statements.
 These conditions indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
 Therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.

 These consolidated financial statements have been prepared on a going concern basis.
-The validity of which are based on the latest progress of the negotiation of settlement agreements in connection with the acquisition of Yield Rise and the legal advices on winding up petitions cause the Directors to believe that these litigations ultimately will not have significant impact to the financial position of the Group.
+The validity of which are based on the latest progress of the negotiation of settlement agreements in connection with the acquisition of Yield Rise Limited ("Yield Rise") and the legal advices on winding up petitions cause the directors of the Company (the "Directors") to believe that these litigations ultimately will not have significant impact to the financial position of the Group.
 Accordingly, the Directors are of the opinion that it is appropriate to prepare the financial statements on a going concern basis.
-Should the Group be unable to continue as a going concern, adjustments would have to be made to the financial statements to adjust the value of the Group's assets to their recoverable amounts, to provide for any further liabilities which might arise and to reclassify non-current assets as current assets.
+Should the Group be unable to continue as a going concern, adjustments would have to be made to the financial statements to adjust the value of the Group's assets to their recoverable amounts, to provide for any further liabilities which might arise and to reclassify non-current assets and non-current liabilities as current assets and current liabilities, respectively.